Wilbur Soot

-William Patrick Spencer Gold (born Will Patrick Spencer Gold (Note: Gold has stated that his name is William, but he has also stated that his birth certificate says Will.
-He has said that he prefers the name William, he is credited as William on music platforms, and Companies House lists his legal name as William.), 14 September 1996), known professionally as Wilbur Soot, is an English YouTuber and musician.
+William Patrick Gold (Note: Gold has stated that his name is William, but he has also stated that his birth certificate says Will.
+He has said that he prefers the name William, he is credited as William Patrick Gold on music platforms, and Companies House lists his legal name as William Patrick Gold.
+He has also once stated an additional middle name of "Spencer".) (born 14 September 1996), known professionally as Wilbur Soot, is an English YouTuber and musician.
 He first became known in 2017 for his work with the group comedy YouTube channel SootHouse, where he made recurring appearances and was the lead editor and a co-founder.
 He later started his own channel, Wilbur Soot, in March 2019.

 Gold released his first single, "The 'Nice Guy' Ballad", in January 2018.
-His sixth single, "Your New Boyfriend", peaked at No. 64 on the UK Singles Chart.
+His sixth single, "Your New Boyfriend", peaked at No. 64 on the UK singles chart.
 Gold is co-founder of the British indie rock band Lovejoy, where he is one of the songwriters, the lead vocalist and the rhythm guitarist.
 In 2021, they released Pebble Brain, their second EP, which debuted at No. 12 on the UK Albums Chart, and their third EP Wake Up & It's Over, released in 2023, debuted at No. 5 on the UK Albums Chart.

 Online career

 YouTube

 Gold first became known in 2017 for his work on the group YouTube channel, SootHouse, which was founded by Gold and some of his friends.
 This channel consisted mostly of reaction videos, with its members discussing memes and life hacks, among other topics.
-On May 30, 2019, the SootHouse channel reached 1 million subscribers.
+On 30 May 2019, the SootHouse channel reached 1 million subscribers.

 Gold's main channel, Wilbur Soot, was created on 29 March 2019.
-This channel reached 1 million subscribers on 8 April 2020, and, as of November 2025, it has amassed over 5.34 million subscribers.
+This channel reached 1 million subscribers on 8 April 2020, and, as of January 2026, it has amassed over 5.31 million subscribers.

+Gold also has another channel, "Wilbur", which is dedicated to geography.
+This channel was begun 23 November 2017, and as of January 2026, has 607 thousand subscribers.